 3.7.
 The Faculty should review the workload balance for the programme and consider whether a reduction to 3 years might be appropriate.

-3.8 In the light of their acknowledged similarity, the relationship between the IM and BIM programmes should be kept under review by the Programme team and the Faculty.
+The relationship between the IM and BIM programmes should be further scrutinized with a view to either establishing greater differentiation or to merging the two programmes.

-3.9 A clear, consistent and unambiguous terminology in both Lithuanian and English for programme nomenclature should be established.
+A clear, consistent and unambiguous terminology in both Lithuanian and English for programme nomenclature should be established.

-3.10.
-Greater stakeholder involvement, particularly inter-faculty, should be actively sought in the QA system, to better integrate initiatives and encourage continuous improvement.
+3.8.
+Greater stakeholder involvement, particularly inter-faculty, should be actively sought in the Quality Assurance system, to better integrate initiatives and encourage continuous improvement.